Ovechkin helps Capitals rally past Islanders to avoid sweep

+TORONTO (AP) — After his team gave up two goals less than halfway through the first period, Washington coach Todd Rierden called a timeout.
+The Capitals started playing better right after, turning the tide with a big penalty kill and some big saves.

-TORONTO (AP) — Alex Ovechkin scored twice, including the go-ahead goal early in the third period, as Washington rallied from two goals down to beat the New York Islanders 3-2 Tuesday night and avoid a sweep in their first-round series.
+Alex Ovechkin scored twice, including the go-ahead goal early in the third period, as Washington rallied from two goals down to beat the New York Islanders 3-2 Tuesday night and avoid a sweep in their first-round series.

+“I started to see it in the second half of the first period,” Rierden said. :”We started to impose our will a little bit and tilt the ice in our favor by getting some offensive zone shifts.
+That’s mandatory for us to have success as a team.”

 Evgeny Kuznetsov also scored for the Capitals and Braden Holtby stopped 24 shots.
 Washington won for the second time in seven postseason games, going 1-1-1 in round-robin play in the qualifying round to fall to the No. 3 seed in the Eastern Conference, and then losing the first three games against the Islanders.

+“Any comeback is exciting but I think it’s more the way we played in the second and third periods,” Holtby said.
+“I think that’s the key to our ability to come back and win the series.
+If we play every period like that its going to be really, really hard to beat us. … Our job now is to make sure that filters over in the next game.”

 Mathew Barzal and Jean-Gabriel Pageau scored in the first period to give New York a 2-0 lead.
 Semyon Varlamov finished with 26 saves.

+“We got away from our game a little bit and they put on a press,” Islanders captain Anders Lee said.
+“Our start was obviously really nice tonight and we just didn’t sustain that the way we needed to keep that momentum we earned in that first part of the period.”

 The Islanders, who won three of four against Florida in the qualifying round, lost for the second time in eight games this postseason.

 Game 5 is Thursday.